-ie Survey

-Floors including sub floor rs
+Floors including sub floors

-Repair category: 1
+Repair category: Repair category:

-Notes No obvious significant defects were noted to flooring.
+Notes No obvious significant defects were noted to flooring although some areas are creaky underfoot.

-Internal joinery and kitch hen fittings
+Internal joinery and kitchen fittings

 Repair category: 2

-Notes No obvious significant defects were noted to internal joinery or kitchen fittings.
-The glazing in vulnerable positions is not kitemarked as toughened glass.
+Notes The glazing in vulnerable positions is not kitemarked as toughened glass.
 This can be considered to be a Health and Safety risk, particularly where there are young children present.
+No obvious significant defects were noted to kitchen fittings although they are ageing.

 Chimney breast and fire places

 Repair category:

 Notes Not applicable

 Internal decorations

 Repair category: 1

-Notes The hall ceiling finishes may contain asbestos fibres.
+Notes The ceiling finishes may contain asbestos fibres.
 This can only be determined by taking a sample for analysis.
 Even if the decorative finish does contain asbestos fibres it is not normally considered to be a health hazard provided it is not disturbed, for example it should not be rubbed down during redecoration.

+le Survey

 Cellars

 Repair category:

-Not applicable
+Notes Not applicable

 Electricity

-Repair category: 1
+Repair category: 3

-Notes No obvious significant visual defects noted, however, only the most recently constructed or re-wired properties have installations which fully comply with current regulations.
-It is good practice to have electrical systems fully tested upon a change in ownership, where upgrading may be identified by the contractor.
-Thereafter it is recommended good practice that all electrical installations should be checked periodically, approximately every five years or when a property changes hands.
-This should be regarded as a routine safety and maintenance check.
+Notes The electrical system is dated and elements of the installation will not comply with current regulations.
+The electrical installation should be inspected by a suitably qualified person prior to purchase.
+It is recommended good practice that all electrical installations should be checked periodically, approximately every five years or when a property changes hands.

 Gas

 Repair category:

 Notes Not applicable

 Water, plumbing and bathroom fittings

 Repair category: 1

 Notes No obvious significant defects noted to accessible plumbing or sanitary fittings.
 It is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
 Failure to do so can lead to concealed defects behind wall finishes, and below the bath/shower tray.

-Heating and hot water r
+Heating and hot wate er -

-Repair category:

-Notes No obvious significant defect was noted to the heating system, although this has not been tested.

-Drainage

-Repair category:
+Repair category: 2

-Notes See rainwater goods.
+Notes The heaters are of an older style.
+Future repair or replacement should be anticipated.
+The hot water cylinder is of an older type and its remaining life span will be limited.
+Replacement should be budgeted for